 There are many firms, including Signature Analytics, that specialize in providing experienced professionals to handle specific business functions and manage cash flow issues.
 Outsourcing can save your business money, offers a flexible staffing model during the ebbs and flows of your business cycle, and it can also increase your efficiency.

 Another tip to increase business cash flow is to review service plans and contracts regularly.
 Start by looking at your internet, phone bills, copiers, software support, and janitorial/building maintenance contracts to pinpoint opportunities to save.

 Improved technologies and increased market competition have driven prices down on many services, so it’s worth taking the time to shop around for a better deal.

 10. Maintain a Weekly Rolling Cash Forecast

 A rolling cash forecast is a good practice for improving cash flow overall.
 You don’t need expensive programs to do this; Excel will easily allow you to project a weekly rolling cash forecast.
 You should include all estimated inflows, such as customer receipts, and outflows, such as vendor payments and payroll.
-Record this data on at least a weekly basis.
+Record this data on a weekly basis at least.

 How Signature Analytics Can Help Your Company

-By implementing these strategies when managing cash flow, you will quickly get the upper hand on your company’s finances and learn how to increase cash flow within a business— so you will soon reap the benefits.
+By implementing these strategies when managing cash flow, you will quickly get the upper hand on your company’s finances and learn how to increase cash flow within your business — so you will soon reap the benefits.

 For additional assistance with cash flow management, developing detailed financial projections, or identifying capital requirements, contact Signature Analytics today for a free consultation.